ekmungai/journey/README.md

 journey.UseMicrosoftLogging(loggerFactory);
 ```
 #### Docker
-Journey is also available as a lightweight docker image, which you can pull and run with the standard journey arguments.
-The only difference is the requirement to specify a volumne mount on the host running the container to the tools path option.
+Journey is also available as a docker image, which you can pull and run with the standard journey arguments.
+The only difference is the requirement to specify a volume mount on the host running the container to the tools path option pointing to the directory containing the migration files.
 Below is an example of running the tool as a docker container.
+The `-q` is also
+required so as to ignore interactive prompts.
 ```
 docker run -v /path/to/versions-dir/:/versions --rm journey migrate -p "/versions" -d sqlite -c "Data Source=journal.db" -q
 ```